nasa/cumulus/docs/ems_reporting.md

 Cumulus creates a nightly Product Metadata report.
 The Product Metadata report provides ancillary information about the products (collections) in Cumulus, and this information is required before EMS can process ingest and distribution reports.

+Only collections with parameter `reportToEms` and in both Cumulus and CMR are reported to EMS.
+Only granules and files from EMS enabled collections are reported in Ingest and Distribution reports.

-A product can only be removed manually by the EMS team.
+A product reported to EMS can only be removed manually by the EMS team.

 ### Ingest